"David Adeleke OON": Davido celebrates national honour conferred on him by FG

 Movie producer Charles Okpaleke popularly known as Charles of Play was awarded the Officer Of The Order of The Niger (OON) distinction.

-The list the movie producer shared showed renowned filmmaker Kunle Afolayan and Afrobeat queen Tiwa Savage were also honoured with the OON recognition.
-Tiwa's name appeared as the 63rd on the list of OON recipients, while Kunle's name appeared as number seven.
+The list of the national honour recipients the movie producer shared on his social media page showed renowned filmmaker Kunle Afolayan and Afrobeat queen Tiwa Savage will be honoured with the OON recognition.

+iwa's name appeared as the 63rd on the list of OON recipients, while Afolayan's name w as number seven.

 Source: Legit.ng